andrewliao11/Deep-Reinforcement-Learning-Survey/README.md

       -  Use transition’s TD error δ, which indicates how **"surprising" or "unexpected" the transition is**
       -  Alleviate the loss of diversity with stochastic prioritization, and introduce bias
       -  Stochastic Prioritization: mixture of pure greedy prioritization and uniform random sampling
+  - ***Deep Successor Reinforcement Learning*** [[arXiv 2016]](https://arxiv.org/abs/1606.02396)
+      - Tejas D. Kulkarni, Ardavan Saeedi, Simanta Gautam, Samuel J. Gershman
+      - Successor Representation(SR): decomposed the value into successor map and reward predictor (the definition of the components in successor representation should be referred to section 3.2)
+      - Advantage1: increase the sensitivityof the environment changes, since it records the immediate reward in each state.
+In DQN, we only record(or predict) the accumulated reward, so the sudden change of reward will be diluted.
+However, the SR mehtod records the reward in each state: R(s), which enable it to be more sensitive to the change of environment.
+      - Advantage2: able to extract the bottleneck states(subgoals).
+Since we predict the successor map (the predicted visit count), the state with higher visit count is likely to be bottleneck
+      - Section 3.3 is a little tricky.
+The m_sa represents the **feature of the future occupancy**, so m_sa×W becomes the future accumulated reward (Q-value).
+The ∅(s)×W is the **immediate reward**.
+Therefore, m_sa = φ(s) + γE[m_st+1a'] -> eq.6

 ## Generative Model
 Due to the recent surge of generative model, I decide to share some survey on generative model here.
 The generative model is potentially beneficial to the exploration in reinforcement learning.
 Here's te [article](https://openai.com/blog/generative-models/) OpenAI talked about Generative Model.